mendix/docs/content/developerportal/app-store/index.md

 ### 3.2 Online and Desktop Modeler App Store

 The [web version of the App Store](https://appstore.home.mendix.com/) has a lot of advanced options available.
 However, if you download content from here, you will then have to separately upload it into your project.
-For more information, see [How to Import and Export Objects](/howto6/importing-and-exporting-objects).
+For more information, see [How to Import & Export Objects](/howto/integration/importing-and-exporting-objects).

 The Desktop Modeler App Store is a more basic implementation that is suitable for doing the most important things with the content.
 It should be considered as an extension of the web version of the App Store rather than as a replacement.
 For more information, see [How to Use App Store Content in the Desktop Modeler](use-app-store-content-in-the-modeler).